The following Honours Programmes are available for all students of the Graduate School of Natural Sciences:

 Along with students from other disciplines, you will consider innovative and sustainable solutions for issues from the following themes:

 - Sustainable innovations for the theme of health

 - Sustainable innovations for the theme of economics

 - Sustainable innovations for the theme of urbanisation

 Information and signing up

 Do you want to know more about the programme and entrance requirements?
-Full information about Young Innovators can be found on the prospective master’s website.
+Find full information on the Young Innovators page.

 Master students looking for an intellectual challenge can participate in a new, extracurricular honours programme called Graduate Honours Interdisciplinary Seminars (GHIS).
 These seminars can be attended next to any master programme of Utrecht University.

 In the UU Honours Leadership Programme you learn all about leadership models and what makes effective leaders.
 You work on current relevant leadership dilemmas and you practice and are coached on your own personal leadership skills.

 Workshops and lectures are taught by experienced UU teachers, external lecturers, and leaders from different domains in society and take place every 2 weeks.
 A special part of the programme is Leader to shadow in which you will work with a leader in his or her organisation and experience how leadership works in daily business.